Kevin3777/source_arxiv/README.md

   name: TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T

 train:
-  url_location: first  # URL 位置在文档开头
+  url_location: first  # The URL location is at the beginning of the document
-  pretrain: true  # 决定是否进行预训练，预训练耗时不长，两三分钟，可以不修改
+  pretrain: true  # Decide whether to conduct pre training.
+Pre training takes a short time of two to three minutes and can be left unchanged
   sequential: false
   finetune_q_url_a: false
   repeat_url_across_doc: false